Hua Rong: Battle of Qingfeng Fort

 Liu Gao seeks help from Murong Yanda, the governor of Qingzhou (in present-day Shandong).
 Murong sends military officer Huang Xin to deal with the matter.
 Pretending to be a mediator, Huang lures Hua Rong to a feast where he captures the latter with an ambush.
-Meanwhile, Song Jiang has been seized by Liu's man as he fled to Mount Qingfeng to seek sanctuary.
+Meanwhile, Song Jiang has been seized by Liu's men as he fled to Mount Qingfeng to seek sanctuary.
 When Huang is escorting Song and Hua back to Qingzhou, the three outlaw chiefs of Mount Qingfeng intercept the convoy and save the two.
 They kill Liu but Huang gets away and holes himself up in Qingfeng Fort.

 Murong Yanda sends commander Qin Ming to lead a military attack on the outlaws.
 Hua battles with Qin and lures him to fall into a pit.
 Qin is grateful to Song Jiang for not killing him when he is brought before the bandits.
 But he refuses to join them.
 After a night at the stronghold, Qin returns to Qingzhou to discover its suburbs razed with the residents killed.
 Murong accuses him from the top of the city's wall that he has led bandits to commit the carnage.
 To punish Qin, Murong has killed his family, including his wife.
 Qin could not make his way into the city.
-As he wonders aimlessly, he meets Song Jiang, Hua Rong and the bandits of Mount Qingfeng.
+As he wanders aimlessly, he meets Song Jiang, Hua Rong and the bandits of Mount Qingfeng.
 He is then told the bloodbath is their work led by a man disguised as him.
 Qin is furious but is appeased after Song says he will arrange for Hua Rong's sister to marry him as compensation.

 After defecting to the bandits, Qin Ming convinces Huang Xin to surrender Qingfeng Fort.
-The bandits capture Mrs Liu and kill her to avenge Song's ordeals.
+The bandits capture Mrs Liu and kills her to avenge Song's ordeals.